Short Game Course intro thumbnail

 9 Simple Chipping Tips & Techniques for Older Golfers

-These tips deal with chipping, a lower lofted shot that lands on the green and then runs towards the hole.
+These tips address chipping, a lower-lofted shot that lands on the green and then runs towards the hole.
 Pitch shots are different in that they hit the green and then stay very close to the landing position.

 1. Learn to Use Other Golf Clubs

-Learn how to chip with everything from your 7 iron down to your lob wedge.
-Yes, take all of these clubs to the chipping green with you and start practicing and learning how each one responds on a chip shot.
+Learn how to chip with everything from your 7-iron down to your lob wedge.
+Yes, take all of these clubs to the chipping green with you and start practicing and learning how each one responds to a chip shot.

 2. Consider Getting Graphite Shafts